godofredoninja/simply/README.md

 ![](./documentation/note.png)

 ### PrismJS code syntax
-Make your code stand out.
-WIth the PrismJS code highlighter.
+Make your code stand out with the PrismJS code highlighter.
 PrismJS allows you to select which languge you embeded and performs code highlighting according to the language.
 Neat!

 Take a look at the [Prismjs Supported Language List](http://prismjs.com/#languages-list)